shiv9604/Code_Files-Daily-Learnings-Devlopement-/12_Learnings/5_Angular/Angular.md

 // app.ts
  value:string=""
-  getVal(item:HTMLInputElement)
+  getVal(value)
   {
-    console.warn(item);
+    console.warn(value);
-    this.value=item
+    this.value=value
   }
 ```

 ### Basic Pipes in Angular
-Pipes are those things in angular which is used to update or modify the strings dates and all with very easy easy rather than normal.
+Pipes are pure functions to transform the html element, We can create pipe for common data transformation and we can use that pipe at such places.

 We can use the basic pipes for strings as mentioned below -
 Ex :